wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/rule-test.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Find out how to configure the Wazuh-Logtest solution to test rules and decoders.
+  :description: Find out how to configure the wazuh-logtest solution to test rules and decoders.
 Learn more about it in this section.

 .. _reference_ossec_rule_test: